Step 1: Deploy an Instant Cluster

 , to expand the Pod. - Click Connect, then click Web Terminal.

-- Run this command to clone a basic
+In the terminal that opens, run this command to clone a basic

 main.py